'Give me my money back!'

 Alternatively, customers have the 'chargeback' option on credit and debit cards.
 If you claim within 120 days of something going wrong, Visa, Mastercard and American Express may give you your money back, regardless of the cost (other than a £10 minimum on Mastercard).
 Unlike Section 75, this is a customer service promise, not a legal requirement.

-If you are not covered on plastic, you can try to claim the cash from the administrator by becoming what is called an 'unsecured creditor'.
-In other words, you become another person on the administrator's list of people it owes money to.
-However, don't get your hopes up of this working.
+If you're not covered on plastic, you can try to claim the cash from the administrator by becoming an 'unsecured creditor'.
+Here, you become another person on the administrator's list of people it owes money to.
+But don't get your hopes up of this working.

 Should I buy gift vouchers?

 With a gift voucher, if the company goes bust, there's no guarantee the voucher will be valid or accepted.
-Certainly, if you know or hear that a company may be in trouble, it is best to avoid purchasing gift cards or vouchers from them at all.
-Always do a Google check on the company before buying to double-check.
+Certainly, if you know or hear that a company may be in trouble, it's best to avoid buying gift cards or vouchers from them at all.
+Always do a Google search on the company before buying to double-check.

 But we understand people want to buy them.
 If that's you, consider general vouchers valid at a host of stores, or just buying for mega-companies such as Amazon, Asda, John Lewis, M&S and Tesco.
 But even then, there's no 100% guarantee.

-- Within four weeks.
-You can usually still get a full refund as you're unlikely to be seen as having 'accepted' the goods.
+You can usually still get a full refund due to what's called your 'short-term right to reject'.
 After that only expect exchange, repair or part-refund.

 For more info, see the Act as soon as possible section below.

-Unless goods break the Sad Fart rules, you've no legal right of return.
+Unless goods bought in store break the SAD FART rules, you've no legal right of return (thought the rules are different when buying online).
 So don't buy someone clothes assuming they can change the size if they don't fit.

 Many shops will allow it, but they don't have to.
 Unless that is, they've got a published returns policy allowing it – then it's a contractual condition of sale, so they must obey it.